 full definition: circumstances in

 which an insurance company tries to recoup expenses for a claim it paid out

 when another party should have been... more

-Written by attorney Jonathan Nolley, almost 3 years ago.
+Written by attorney Jonathan Nolley, about 3 years ago.

 As a car accident victim, it is often confusing to hear words like "subrogation" and "Mahler reduction" thrown around by your personal injury attorney.
 This guide is an attempt to break... more